Descending into darkness, caving in Yorkshire

 Incredible!
 And did you go down it?

-Because of weather the previous few days, we agreed to take another route, but we would have.
+Because of weather the previous few days, we took a route that was safe from flooding.
 That’s what surprised me, I guess.
 How many possible routes you could take.
 Craig asked us beforehand if we were all comfortable with tight spaces, water and getting on our hands and knees.
 Where we went in the cave depended on what we were comfortable with, which is perfect.

 Anyway, the passage we took narrowed and we had to crouch, climb down huge boulders before the passageway opened up to a gigantic chamber.
 For me, this was unbelievable and so unexpected.